kiwatana/linWinPwn/README.md

 ## Description

+This is a small modification that I made for my private use.
+This is not meant to be pushed to the original repo.
+- add option not to run John automatically
+- add format option for hashcat
+- add other enumeration tools

 linWinPwn is a bash script that automates a number of Active Directory Enumeration and Vulnerability checks.
 The script leverages and is dependent of a number of tools including: impacket, bloodhound, crackmapexec, ldapdomaindump, lsassy, smbmap, kerbrute, adidnsdump.

 ## Setup